int236/flyrank-capstone-image-relevance/BUILDLOG.md

 ## Next Steps (Backlog)

-- Swap `TfidfEmbeddingProvider` for `SentenceTransformerEmbeddingProvider` in production and re-tune the similarity threshold (~0.35–0.45) accordingly — the code path already exists, this is a config change plus threshold retuning, not new development.
-- **Add a real batch upload endpoint for bulk image ingestion** (`POST /images/batch`, multipart or JSON list) — still open. `batch.py` only handles bulk *classification* of already-registered images; registration itself is still one-at-a-time via a local script (`load_data.py`), not a documented, auth-protected API endpoint.
+- **Re-tune `SIMILARITY_THRESHOLD`.** The live API runs `SentenceTransformerEmbeddingProvider`, but the threshold in `matcher.py` (`0.08`) is still tuned for TF-IDF's score range.
+This is the highest-priority open item — the mismatch guard's first check may currently be too permissive for what's actually deployed.
+Needs empirical testing against real post/image pairs to find the right cutoff (~0.35–0.45 as a starting point, per the code comment).
+- ~~Add a batch upload endpoint for bulk image ingestion~~ ✅ done — `POST /images/upload` handles real multipart file upload; `POST /images` + `load_data.py` remain a valid separate path for registering images already on disk locally.
+- Confirm whether `GET /review` and the pairing approve/reject endpoints are actually behind Supabase auth — no auth dependency is visible on those routes in `api.py`; the README currently claims a "protected review interface."
 - Add pagination + filtering to the review interface.
 - Add webhook/notification when a new match needs review.